jeftegoes/AwsOverview/AWS Tips.md

 - Externalize Dependencies to re-use them.
 - C++ and Rust
   - **Take note that this programming language is not natively supported yet in Lambda, which is why the use of a Custom Runtime is essential.**

+# 21. EC2

+## 21.1.
+Types EC2

+- **General Purpose**
+  - Great for a diversity of workloads such as web servers or code repositories.
+  - Balance between:
+    - Compute.
+    - Memory.
+    - Networking.
+- **Compute Optimized**
+  - Great for compute-intensive tasks that require high performance processors:
+    - Batch processing workloads.
+    - Media transcoding.
+    - High performance web servers.
+    - High performance computing (HPC).
+    - Dedicated gaming servers.
+- **Memory Optimized**
+  - Fast performance for workloads that process large data sets in memory.
+  - Use cases:
+    - High performance, relational/non-relational databases.
+    - Distributed web scale cache stores.
+    - In-memory databases optimized for BI (business intelligence).
+    - Applications performing real-time processing of big unstructured data.
+- **Storage Optimized**
+  - Great for storage-intensive tasks that require high, sequential read and write access to large data sets on local storage.
+  - Use cases:
+    - High frequency online transaction processing (OLTP) systems.
+    - Relational & NoSQL databases.
+    - Cache for in-memory databases (for example, Redis).
+    - Data warehousing applications.
+    - Distributed file systems.
+- **Accelerated Computing**
+  - Accelerated computing instances use hardware accelerators, or co-processors, to perform functions, such:
+    - Floating point number calculations.
+    - Graphics processing.
+    - Data pattern matching.
+    - Scientific modeling & machine learning.
+  - More efficiently than is possible in software running on CPUs.

+# 22. Route 53

+Routing Policies

+- Define how Route 53 responds to DNS queries.
+- Don't get confused by the word "Routing":
+  - It's not the same as Load balancer routing which routes the traffic.
+  - DNS does not route any traffic, it only responds to the DNS queries.
+- Route 53 Supports the following Routing Policies:
+  - Simple.
+  - Weighted.
+  - Failover.
+  - Latency based.
+  - Geolocation.
+  - Multi-Value Answer.
+  - Geoproximity (using Route 53 Traffic Flow feature).